-It can be a bit tricky to find the right winter work gloves since we all have different types of jobs and therefore different needs.
-Some need a glove that will keep their hands warm in negative temperatures while others might need something with superb waterproof protection and heat retention.
+It can be a bit tricky to find the right winter work gloves since we all have different jobs and needs.
+Some need a glove that will keep their hands warm in negative temperatures, while others might need something with superb waterproof protection and heat retention.

 In our guide below, we’ll be taking a look at the best winter work gloves and provide you with a few tips that will help you choose the right pair for your needs.